-Sony 'lens camera' manual page leak sheds more light on the upcoming accessoriesAlex Wagner - Deputy Managing Editor, News Desk
+Sony 'lens camera' manual page leak sheds more light on the upcoming accessoriesAlex Wagner - Editorial Director of News and Content

 Earlier this week, some leaked product images gave us an early peek at Sony's new "lens camera" accessories, which look to be a lens with its own sensor, processor and more that can snap onto a smartphone or tablet.
 Now a little more light has been shed on Sony's unique attachments thanks to a product manual page that's been posted by SonyAlphaRumors.

 The page confirms that there will be at least two lens camera models initially, dubbed the QX10 and QX100.
 Each model has its own display panel to indicate the presence of a memory card and the unit's battery level, as well as a belt hook, tripod mount, zoom lever, shutter button and more.
 The QX10 is expected to sport the same 1/2.3 inch 18-megapixel CMOS sensor as Sony's WX150 camera, while the higher-end QX100 model is said to feature the 1-inch sensor found on Sony's RXM100II.